February 26, 2004

 "Well, it's hot," I say, keeping my hand on the door, rudely not inviting her in for a cup of tea.

 "Forty degrees, they say," she says, looking past me at the newspaper fluttering in the fan's breeze.
 "Is that the Herald?
-Did you read the
+Did you read the story about quilting on the front page?"

 "Um, not yet."